 I’ve since discovered the world is bigger and far more dimensional than I thought.
 I certainly didn’t expect to find color and joy in those very same things I had viewed as “other”.
 But spending Friday night Shabbat dinners with my Rabbi’s family and a very special Passover with my cousins in Israel turned my world upside down.
 Singing, passion, fun, laughter…this was happening in these homes that I had pitied as drab and oppressively sheltered.
 I now see these same children, adults and communities “crackling with life”.

 I am talking about Jewish observance, a “Torah life”.
 What I mean by a “Torah life” in this context are the Jewish laws, the observances, the mitzvahs.
-Many of us are familiar with some of the more well known laws: being kosher, observing the Sabbath, feeding the poor, acting kindly to the stranger, and then there are 600* or so more such as dressing modestly and observing the Jewish holidays.
+Many of us are familiar with some of the more well known laws: being kosher, observing the Sabbath, feeding the poor, and then there are 600* or so more such as dressing modestly and observing the Jewish holidays.
 The Sabbath commandment, often referred to as being Shomer Shabbos, is profoundly important in the Torah and is also compelling.

 These discoveries have been tapping me lightly on the shoulder.
 I am thoroughly immersed in my world where I drive, shop, use electronics on Friday nights and Saturdays.
 It is a little scary to be drawn to something different.